 Health and Safety in Malta

 There are no major health risks associated with travel to Malta, and water and food are safe for consumption.
 A reciprocal agreement between EU member states enables you to get free or reduced cost necessary treatment is available if a valid European Health Insurance Card (EHIC) is produced.

 This has replaced the E111 which was no longer valid as of 31 December 2005.
-The EHIC gives access to state-provided medical treatment only, so it is advisable to take out comprehensive travel insurance before visiting Austria.
+The EHIC gives access to state-provided medical treatment only, so it is advisable to take out comprehensive travel insurance before visiting Malta.
 For information, and how to apply for an EHIC online, please check Department of Health.
 It is highly recommended that adequate health insurance is taken out before visiting Malta.

 Entry Visa Requirements for Malta

 British nationals do not require a visa to visit Malta.
 Your passport must be valid for at least three months beyond length of stay and duration of stay can last up to three months without a visa.
 EU and EEA nationals are only required to produce evidence of their nationality and identity in order to be admitted to an EU/EEA Member State.
 This can take the form of a valid national passport or a national identity card.
 Either is acceptable.